-Susan Cohen is the mother of Nathan Krasnopoler who was involved in accident while riding his bicycle in February on West University Parkway with a vehicle operated by Jeanette Marie Walke, 84.
-He later died from injuries suffered in accident.
+Susan Cohen is the mother of while riding his bicycle in February on West University Parkway with a vehicle operated by Jeanette Marie Walke, 84.
+He from injuries suffered in accident.
 Susan Cohen contends the proposed bill would put more people in danger.

 “It’s time for Maryland to improve public safety,” Cohen said.

 John Kuo, administrator of the Motor Vehicle Administration, said he feels sympathy for Krasnopoler's family, but said he feels the state is taking adequate steps to ensure its drivers are safe.

 Kuo said drivers with possible issues could be reported to the Medical Advisory Board or the Division of Driver Wellness and Safety.
 He said Maryland has already taken steps, such as its graduated licensing program, to make sure younger drivers are safe behind the wheel.

 He said that a number of jurisdictions along the East Coast including New York, Washington, D.C. and Florida already have driver licenses with eight year durations, and that data from those states shows extended license renewal isn't increasing the risk of anyone on the road.

 Kuo also said if the extended licenses are passed that it would create smoother operations at local MVAs, and that the program would not be fully implemented until 2028 because the extended license years would be staggered.

 Opponents of the bill argue that extending the renewal period and, as a result, the time between basic eye exams, would put more people at risk.
 Instead, critics are asking that the period between license renewals remains at five years, and that drivers be required to take a Functional Capacity Test every other renewal period.